The Public Policy Undergraduate Program at UCR

-Welcome to the home page of the undergraduate major and minor in public policy!
-This is a brand-new program being offered for the first time ever at UCR.
-Indeed, despite the popularity of public policy masters’ programs at U.S. universities, undergraduate public policy majors and minors are not commonly found at most colleges.
+Despite the popularity of public policy master's programs at U.S. universities, undergraduate public policy majors and minors are not commonly found at most colleges.
 Only a handful of universities around the country – Stanford, Carnegie Mellon, USC, and Brown – offer such programs.
 Indeed, UCR is the only UC campus to offer a public policy major.
 (UCLA offers a minor – but not major – in public policy).

 The public policy major/minor will provide you with a set of research, analytical, and management skills that are transferable across sectors and across issue areas.
 Thus, it will prepare you for a career not only in public service (federal, state and local government agencies) but also at not-for-profit and for-profit organizations.